lervag/vimtex/CONTRIBUTING.md

 ## Branch model

-vimtex is developed mainly through the master branch, and pull requests should be [fork based](https://help.github.com/articles/using-pull-requests/).
+VimTeX is developed mainly through the master branch, and pull requests should be [fork based](https://help.github.com/articles/using-pull-requests/).

 ## Documentation style